JuanFerreira23/walmart-sales-forecasting/README.md

 - Correlation analysis
 - Feature importance

-Several visualizations were generated to better understand the data.
+Several visualizations were generated to better understand the data before training the models.

 ---

-## ⚙️ Feature Engineering
+# ⚙️ Feature Engineering

 New features created: